Know About The Amazing Tulsi Herb Benefits

 Take a look at how you can use tulsi4

-Cold extract of tulsi
+Cold extract of Tulsi

 Grind 5-7 leaves of tulsi with 3-4 black pepper seeds with a little water till a thick liquid is obtained.
 This thick liquid is a cold extract of tulsi.
 You can drink it on an empty stomach every morning.
 Tulsi cold extract helps to soothe and strengthen the brain.